nalingaddis/ValgrindWrappingTool/README.md

 `java -jar RUNNABLE_JAR_FILENAME.jar path/to/project/directory/...`

+A precompiled JAR has been provided at `(GIT_ROOT)/GradeScope/valgrindpp.jar`, to run this JAR on an example assignment execute the following the command at `(GIT_ROOT)`:

+`java -jar GradeScope/valgrindpp.jar Examples/MutexLru/CorrectMutexLru`

+## Makefile

+A Makefile has been provided for your convince to easily compile the source code and create a runnable jar located at `GradeScope/valgrindpp.jar`

 ## GradeScope

 This project has been specially modified to run in the GradeScope autograder environment.
 The steps to set up a Valgrind++ autograder are as follows: